brianwhaley/pixelated/README.COMPONENTS.md

 ---

 *This documentation is automatically updated when components are modified.
-Last updated: $(date)*
+Last updated: December 17, 2025*